-This test applies to all types of NR UE release 15 and forward.

-This test also applies to all types of EUTRA UE release 15 and forward supporting EN-DC.
+This test applies to all types of UE release 15 and forward supporting NR, EN-DC, NE-DC and NGEN-DC.

 5.2.2.1.1_1.3 Test description

 5.2.2.1.1_1.3.1 Initial conditions

 Initial conditions are a set of test configurations the UE needs to be tested in and the steps for the SS to take with the UE to reach the correct measurement state.